Ravikharatmal/eg-01-java-jwt/README.md

   `DS_PRIVATE_KEY`.
 * Due to Java handling of multi-line strings, add the text `\n\` at the end of each line of the private key.
-  See the example in the `config-example.properties` file.
+  See the example in the `config.properties` file.
 * If you will be using individual consent grants, you must create a `Redirect URI` for the key.
 Any URL can be used.
 By default, this example uses `https://www.docusign.com`